justenPalmer/uni/README.md

 - [molds](docs/molds.md): Molds define the actions that ents can perform.
 Each ent takes on the actions of one mold.
 - [actions](docs/actions.md) (or acts): Ents perform actions to do get things done.
 They are the primary functionality in Uni.
 - [signals](docs/signals.md): Signals are events triggered by the ent - other ents can watch for signals.
+- [tools](docs/tools.md): Tools are convenience functions used to handle common Uni occurances such as asynchronous actions, loops, and data typing.

 ## TUTORIAL